1Computer1/rpnlang/docs/expressions/branch.md

 ## Branch

-The branch expression can be seen as an if-else statement.
+The branch expression can be seen as an if-else expression.
 It consumes the latest value on the stack and checks for truthiness.
 The syntax is `{ true, false }`.